blobbybilb/falsename/README.md

 (coming soon: why?db support to sync aliases across multiple devices)

+## Download
+Pre-built binaries for Windows, macOS, Linux, and FreeBSD are available in the build folder in the repository.

 ## Usage:

 - `fn` -> choose an alias from a list of all aliases